sprabhu4/SusPra444/README.md

 •	<i>Model_Building.ipynb</i> – This file contains the code for Data Modelling   <br>
 •	<i>final_model.joblib</i> – This is the saved model that is loaded in the API code. <br>
 •	<i>app.py</i> – This is the REST API code which needs to be run on the local computer. <br>
-•	<i>templates</i> – Under this folder, index.html file is present.
+•	<i>templates</i> – Under this folder, <i>index.html</i> file is present.
 This is a simple front- end webpage where the user gives the text input for prediction. <br>
+•	<i>nltk.txt, requirements.txt, Proc</i> – These files are needed for the hosting of the app in Heroku<br>

 Note: I have not uploaded the pre-trained german vec files since they are huge.